 Recycling: None.

-Import Sources (2004-07): The United States is 100% import reliant on cultured quartz crystal.
-Although no definitive data exists listing import sources for cultured quartz crystal, imported material is thought to be mostly from Asian countries, probably China, Japan, and Russia.
+Import Sources (2006-09): The United States is 100% import reliant on cultured quartz crystal.
+Although no definitive data exist listing import sources for cultured quartz crystal, imported material is thought to be mostly from China, Japan, and Russia.